brody192/playwright-example/README.md

 # This example is to be used with the [Browserless template](https://railway.app/template/browserless)

-Create a referance variable on your service
+Create a reference variable on your service

 ```shell
 WS_ENDPOINT_PLAYWRIGHT=${{Browserless.WS_ENDPOINT_PLAYWRIGHT}}